 Even the most boring of cars can look a million times better with a set of shiny new alloys, and they are generally an inexpensive and safe way of funking up your vehicle.
 Visit your local car repair store – they should have a massive range for you to choose from, including matte, chrome and glossy styles.
 All you need to know is how big you need them and how cool you want them!

 These are not just about making your car look good, but about keeping you and your family safe.
 Think about all of the videos you have seen on the internet where people have captured bad driving and crashes – often, this leads to prosecution or at the very least, gets you off the hook if you are involved in an accident that wasn’t your fault.
-Many insurance companies offer you a discount if you have fitted in your car.
+If you are in an accident it may be important to view this now and reach out for representation.
+You should never have to go at it alone.
+So having a dash cam and a good lawyer will help your case!
+Many insurance companies will even offer you a discount if you have a dash cam fitted in your car.
 Check out Blackboxmycar for a vast range of dash cams for all kinds of needs.

 No, you can’t pimp your car out and have the front windows tinted because, in many places, it is illegal, but it’s okay to have the back windows done.
 In fact, you may find it a blessing in disguise if you have little ones in the back.
 They often like to nap right?
 Well, this will keep the back of the car darker and free from the glare of the sun.